nepalez/attestor/README.md

 Approach
 --------

-Instead of collecting errors inside the object, the module's `validate` instance method raises an exception (`Attestor::InvalidError`), that carries errors outside of the object.
+Instead of collecting errors inside the object, the module defines two instance methods:

+* `validate!` raises an exception (`Attestor::InvalidError`), that carries errors outside of the object.
+* `validate` - the safe version of `validate!`.
+It rescues an exception and returns special result object, that carries error info outside of the object.

 The object stays untouched (and can be made immutable).